-The class in Anatomy & Physiology/Medical Terminology II provides a basic knowledge of the different prefixes, combining forms, suffixes of medical terms that are associated with the following body systems: Lymphatic and Immune, Respiratory, Digestive, Urinary and Nervous Systems.
-The course focuses on the recognition, definition, spelling, and pronunciation of these medical terms and at the same time learning the structures and functions of the body systems.
+This module provides students with the basic knowledge of different prefixes, combining forms, and suffixes of medical terms that are associated with the Lymphatic, Immune, Respiratory, Digestive, Urinary and Nervous Systems.
+The course also focuses on the recognition, definition, spelling, and pronunciation of these medical terms as well as learning the structures and functions of the body systems.